Easy Parsnip Purée – Creamy + Rich

 Preparation

-2. Remove the head where the stalks were growing.
+1. Remove the head where the stalks were growing.
 We also remove the tips.
 Then peel off the skin.

-4. Peel the garlic clove.
+3. Peel the garlic clove.

 If you see a darker color core and it feels much denser than the surrounding parsnip, consider removing the core to avoid overly gummy parsnips.
-That’s why we it’s important to buy medium-sized parsnips to avoid that.
+That’s why it’s important to buy medium-sized parsnips to avoid that.

 How To Make Parsnip Purée

-1. In a large sauce pan place the prepared parsnips and the garlic clove.
+1. In a large saucepan, place the prepared parsnips and the garlic clove.
 Fill with water until the parsnips are covered.
 They will float so we like to add a little extra water.

-3. In a blender add the milk, the butter, and salt.
+3. In a blender, add the milk, the butter, and salt.
 Pour in the parsnips and the garlic.
 Cover and then blend or purée until combined and smooth.

 Note: If using an immersion blender versus a normal blender then place the parsnips and garlic back into the saucepan after straining.
 Then add butter, milk, and salt.
 Then purée with the hand immersion blender.